BaseSpatialAudioEngine

 • false: Publish the local audio stream.

-When the method call succeeds, there is no return value; when fails, the AgoraRtcException exception is thrown; and you need to catch the exception and handle it accordingly.
+When the method call succeeds, there is no return value; when it fails, the AgoraRtcException exception is thrown.
+You need to catch the exception and handle it accordingly.
+See Error Codes for details and resolution suggestions.

 muteRemoteAudioStream

-Stops or resumes subscribing to the audio stream of a specified user.
+Stops or resumes subscribing to the audio stream of a specified remote user.

 Future<void> muteRemoteAudioStream({required int uid, required bool mute});